schnatterer/termux-scripts/README.md

 ### Preparation

-* For local backup only, the packages mentioned bellow are needed
+* For local backup only, the packages mentioned below are needed
-* For backing up to via SSH, yo need a key in your termux and the appropriate public key added to `authorized_keys` on the target device
+* For backing up to via SSH, you need a key in your termux and the appropriate public key added to `authorized_keys` on the target device
 * For backing up to the cloud, you need to configure an `rclone` remote.
 See [rclone](#rclone)